 A group of researchers from Slovenia conducted a study on a closed-loop insulin delivery system to discover how it deals with unannounced exercise.
 They saw that blood glucose levels remained mostly in the target range.

 Low blood glucose levels are a concern to many those with type 1 diabetes during exercise.
 The purpose of this research was to see how efficient and safe this insulin delivery system is during spontaneous afternoon exercise and the next night in young people with this type.

 But, the effects of exercise on blood glucose levels in people with type 1 continue even hours after exercise.
 Also, a lot of people have problems with low levels during the night.

-Unannounced or spontaneous exercise can cause troubles to those with this type.
+Unannounced or spontaneous exercise can cause trouble to those with this type.
 These people usually need some preparation before engaging in physical activity.
 That could be taking glucose or giving insulin to keep blood glucose levels in a safe range during exercise.

-So, could closed-loop insulin delivery system be safe for these people?
+So, could a closed-loop insulin delivery system be safe for these people?
 And could it keep their blood sugar levels in the normal range?

 This insulin delivery system has a CGM (continuous glucose monitor) that communicates with an insulin pump which provides insulin based on a control algorithm.